 Authors: Nick Brown and Chantal Sylvestre

-As the clock struck midnight on January 1st, 2017, Alberta officially entered a new era with the implementation of the provincial carbon tax.
+As the clock struck midnight on January 1st, 2017, Alberta officially entered a new era.
+As of this day, a provincial carbon tax was implemented.

 Under the new legislation, the carbon tax affects all who live and work in Alberta.
 By consuming energy, most of which is produced through carbon-based industries in the province, you will be paying the carbon tax.